klack/klack.cloud/README.md

 To use your own ca-signed certificates rename `config/traefik/dynamic/certs.yml.example` to `config/traefik/dynamic/certs.yml` and place `ca.crt`,`server.crt`, and `server.key` in `config/traefik/certs`

 # Uninstall
-- Move the `backup` and `cloud` folders to a safe location to preserve your data
+- Move the `backups` and `cloud` folders to a safe location to preserve your data
 - Run `./setup.sh --clean`
 - Remove entries from `/etc/hosts` on your local machine